DIPlib/diplib/DIPthoughts.md

       type of the image copy matches buffer type (or should we do this with a multi-dimensional buffer? depends on filter size?).

-    - Optionally, the caller can pass in the image already extended.
+    - (new) Optionally, the caller can pass in the image already extended.
 That is, the filter is not applied to the pixels in the image border.

+    - (new, I think) The processing should follow the optimal dimension.

     - `dip::Framework::FullMonadic()`: 1 input, 1 output